CYYJL/LS2Net/README.md

 The following discussion was removed from the main manuscript:

 > In real-world clinical settings, imaging devices and computational resources vary significantly across institutions and regions, and the applicability of our model in such diverse environments remains to be further explored.
 In the future, we plan to deploy LS²Net on edge computing devices and collaborate with clinicians for professional validation to further assess its feasibility and practicality in real-world clinical workflows.
 Through joint evaluation with medical experts, we aim to investigate the model’s consistency across different disease types, imaging parameters, and operator conditions, thereby confirming its clinical robustness and reliability.
 Moreover, the generalization capability of LS²Net across various imaging devices and modalities warrants further investigation.
 We intend to conduct systematic multi-center and multi-device experiments to evaluate its stability and adaptability, enhancing its reliability in diverse clinical scenarios.
 LS²Net is expected to promote the standardization and generalization of intelligent ultrasound-assisted diagnosis, providing a stable, efficient, and scalable intelligent diagnostic support system for remote areas and primary healthcare institutions.

 ---

-### 13. Fine-Grained Feature Processing and Lightweight Decoder Design

-**Original location:**
-Section V, **Discussion and Conclusion**, at the end of the section.

-The following discussion was removed from the main manuscript:

-> LS²Net implements fine-grained processing for different types of features, establishing a coarse-to-fine feature handling strategy that enables diversified feature representations.
-Meanwhile, the RRSC module optimizes skip connections, effectively reducing the computational burden on the decoder and accelerating feature reconstruction.
-LS²Net provides a novel approach for lightweight segmentation models that balance performance and speed, offering a practical solution to meet the demands of clinical applications.

----